Emmanuel-R8/genie-kepler-vue3/README.md

   - A PostGIS server
   - A NGinx server

 To run the project, start up the Dockoer-compose set-up with the local script `start-docker-compose.sh`.

+## Required before running

+- Install all JS/TS modules. `yarn`has been used. `npm` should be OK too.
+- Create a `.env` file in the top directory (where `package.json` is) containing various environment variables.
+There is a `env.template` to see what is needed.

 # Code structure